Custom Dental Crowns in Morristown, NJ

 Who Should Consider A Dental Crown?

 The primary reason for a crown is to restore a broken-down tooth.
 Sometimes a filling just won’t complete the job correctly.
-When more than 50% to 75% of the tooth has damage, your dentist will recommend a dental crown rather than a filling.
+When more than 50% to 75% of the tooth is damaged, our dentist will recommend a dental crown rather than a filling.
 Patients may require a dental crown for one or more of the following reasons:

 - To correct a misshapen tooth